TritonDataCenter/sdc-docker/docs/api/features/repos.md

 # Private repositories

 SDC-Docker supports the use of Docker images maintained in Docker Hub's public or private repos, or in self-hosted Docker repos in your own application environment.
-Images are uniquely identified by the repo namespace, i.e. [REPOHOST_OR_NAMESPACE/]IMAGE_NAME[:TAG].
+Images are uniquely identified by the repo endpoint and namespace, i.e. [REPOHOST_OR_NAMESPACE/]IMAGE_NAME[:TAG].
 You may connect to multiple repos at the same time and pull images from them without having to switch from one to another.

 ## Using images in Docker Hub private repo